 Some newer washers have a prewash cycle that you can select.
 This uses pre-wash laundry detergent to help knock the dirt off of really soiled items such as sports clothes, work clothes, or cloth diapers.
 This helps to get the worst of the worst off and allows the normal wash cycle to focus on getting the entire garment clean and fresh smelling.

 The prewash cycle can also help with stain removal and help your clothes come out of the washer smelling fresh.
-Don’t forget to put pre-wash laundry detergent in your prewash!
-You can use the same detergent in your prewash that you would use in your normal wash.
+Don’t forget to put pre-wash laundry fabric softeners in your prewash!
+You can use the same fabric softeners in your prewash that you would use in your normal wash.

 4. Sort Your Laundry